 By Veronica Pamoukaghlian, Senior Technical Writer.
 Updated January 2019 by Brian Mahany

 Today, not reporting foreign bank accounts to the IRS can lead to unthinkable penalties.
 If you who have kept an overseas account at a non-US bank without disclosing this information to the IRS, a mere $10,000 account might lead to penalties of hundreds of thousands of dollars.
 The longer this situation has been going on, the more astronomical penalties may be.

 However, if you choose to voluntarily disclose information about your overseas accounts, you could be subject to significantly lesser penalties.
 It makes sense to report but millions of Americans don’t.
 Sometimes the failure to report is accidental and other times it is intentional – some folks think they can outsmart the IRS.

 In the past, it was hard for the US to track overseas accounts, primarily due to bank secrecy practices.
 But thanks to the Foreign Account Tax Compliance Act (FATCA) the US has made deals requiring over 100 countries to report information about accounts held by US taxpayers.
-This includes numerous Swiss banks and financial institutions based out of “fiscal paradises;” a kind of paradise the new legislation is steadily eradicating.
+This includes numerous Swiss banks and financial institutions based out of other “fiscal paradises;” a kind of paradise the new legislation is steadily eradicating.

 FBARs must be filed online by the deadline.
 It is common knowledge that many taxpayers only disclose information about foreign accounts after financial institutions reach a resolution to provide information to the IRS.
 By that time, penalties can almost double.

 The only way to minimize penalties for foreign account activities is to file an FBAR following all the IRS´s requirements.
 If you have never filed an FBAR, you may also need to report activities from previous years.